MontaineHOA/CCnR/03_easements.md

-the obligation to convey or store storm and surface water per the engineering plans approved for this Plat by King County, together with the right of reasonable access (ingress and egress), to enter said drainage easements for the purpose of observing that Lot Owners are properly operating and maintaining the drainage facihties contained therein.
+the obligation to convey or store storm and surface water per the engineering plans approved for this Plat by King County, together with the right of reasonable access (ingress and egress), to enter said drainage easements for the purpose of observing that Lot Owners are properly operating and maintaining the drainage facilities contained therein.
-The owners of those Lots contammg said private drainage easements are responsible for operating, maintaining and repamng the drainage facihties contained within said drainage easements, and are hereby required to obtain any required permits, from the King County Department of Development and Environmental Services pnor to filhng, piping, cutting or removing vegetation (except for routine landscape maintenance such as lawn mowing) m open vegetated drainage facihties (such as swales, channels, ditches, ponds, etc.), or performing any alterations or modificatlons to the drainage facihties, contained with said drainage easements.
+The owners of those Lots contammg said private drainage easements are responsible for operating, maintaining and repamng the drainage facilities contained within said drainage easements, and are hereby required to obtain any required permits, from the King County Department of Development and Environmental Services pnor to filhng, piping, cutting or removing vegetation (except for routine landscape maintenance such as lawn mowing) m open vegetated drainage facilities (such as swales, channels, ditches, ponds, etc.), or performing any alterations or modificatlons to the drainage facilities, contained with said drainage easements.
 The following listed tracts and lots are subiect to a Pnvate Storm Drainage Easement as shown on the Plat.
-These are for the purpose of instalhng and maintaining private storm drainage facihties within said easements with restrictions as described above.
+These are for the purpose of instalhng and maintaining private storm drainage facilities within said easements with restrictions as described above.
 Said easements are in favor of the lots or tracts listed below as denvmg benefit.
-The Owners of said lots or tracts deriving benefit shall be responsible for the maintenance, repairs or reconstruction of that portion of the Private Storm Drainage Facihties below their respective point of connection.
+The Owners of said lots or tracts deriving benefit shall be responsible for the maintenance, repairs or reconstruction of that portion of the Private Storm Drainage Facilities below their respective point of connection.
 The easement located on Lots 72 and 73 and benefits Lots 71, 72, 73, and 74.
 The
 easement located on Lot 9 benefits Lot 1 .
 The easement located on Lots 12 through 21 ,